Homebirth in Philadelphia: What You Can Expect

 1 The Premium Birth Concierge™ Package

-This is the full-service experience for families who want midwifery care that meets them at home from beginning to end.
-It includes in-home prenatal visits, all birth supplies, water birth support, on-call availability, and personalized postpartum care.
+This is the full-service experience.
+If you want midwifery care that meets you at home from start to finish, this is it.
+It includes in-home prenatal visits, all birth supplies, water birth support, 24/7 on-call availability, and thoughtful postpartum care.
 Learn more about the Premium Concierge™ experience.

 2 Birth Mapping™ & Maternal Wellness Consultation